sedol1339/files/abstracts.md

     - It is typically recommended to fine-tune the model with the BatchNorm layers kept in inference mode
     - We find that fine-tuning only the scale and shift weights of the BatchNorm leads to similar performance as to fine-tuning all of the weights, with the added benefit of faster convergence

+Lafon, M., & Thomas, A. (2021).
+Understanding the Double Descent Phenomenon in Deep Learning. arXiv, 2403.10459.
+Retrieved from https://arxiv.org/abs/2403.10459v1

 Lanillos, P., Meo, C., Pezzato, C., Meera, A. A., Baioumy, M., Ohata, W., ...Tani, J. (2021).
 Active Inference in Robotics and Artificial Agents: Survey and Challenges. arXiv, 2112.01871.
 Retrieved from https://arxiv.org/abs/2112.01871v1